anshulkhare7/productivity-tools/README.md

 Note taking software.
 It's like a quine - a self replicating html file - with a rich library of plugins.
 I use it to host my [notes](https://notes.anshulkhare.in/) as static website on github.

+## Vimium

+Chrome plugin for mouse(touchpad)-free browsing.
+You can pretty much do everything on a browser with keyboard shortcuts.

 ## Auto Hot Key